Easy Vanilla Spiced Pear Butter

 I’ve only ever used fresh pears, so I can’t speak to whether canned pears from the grocery store would work here.
 Possibly not, because canned pears are already cooked and they’re usually loaded with sweeteners.

-From reader Becky: “I love this recipe.
+From Becky: “I love this recipe.
 Very experienced canner along with my mom and gram (over 130 years between us!!).
 I’ve always used a crock pot or in my case a 22 qt slow cooker.
 I did that for this one.

 HOWEVER, it takes almost 27 hours to reach the same results as the stove top method.
 But I so much prefer this method and can get a much more consistent thick butter.